rainbow-me/rainbowkit/.changeset/seven-peaches-taste.md

 };
 ```

-Note: if you are using `chains` from wagmi, the network names are now built in.
+Note: if you are using `chains` from wagmi, the default network names are now designed to suitable for usage within the UI.

 Before: